FormidableLabs/formidable-playbook/docs/frontend/webpack-code-splitting.md

 ##### Disadvantages

-* **Cannot be shared across projects**: The common bundle created with code splitting deals with indexes based on the entry points in a single builde.
+* **Cannot be shared across projects**: The common bundle created with code splitting deals with indexes based on the entry points in a single build.
   The resulting bundle cannot be shared across projects / builds.
 * **Cache hits**: Because the common bundle uses only what is defined in the constituent apps and is reliant on index ordering, it is unlikely to have